ebi-webcomponents/nightingale/packages/protvista-datatable/README.md

 The height of the table (in `rem`)

+### `rowClickEvent: function (optional)`

+A callback which will fire when a row is clicked.
+The data object for the clicked row will be provided in the callback.

 ### `noScrollToRow: boolean (false)`

 Don't scroll to row if it has been selected